 - Reduce the heat to medium.

-- Add onions and carrots to pot and sauté for a few minutes until softened.
+- Add onions and carrots to pot and sauté for a few minutes until softened.2 cups thinly sliced onion, 1 cup thinly sliced carrot

-- Now add the red wine and scrape up any browned bits from the bottom.
+- Now add the red wine and scrape up any browned bits from the bottom.2 cups French red wine

 - Simmer the wine until it is reduced by half.

-- Now add garlic, tomato paste, tomato, bouquet garni, meat and kosher salt to the pot.
+- Now add garlic, tomato paste, tomato, bouquet garni, meat and kosher salt to the pot.3 cloves Garlic, 2 tablespoons Tomato paste, 1 Bouquet garni, 1 tablespoon Kosher salt., 1 cup chopped tomato

-- Add beef broth to almost the cover meat.
+- Add beef broth to almost cover meat.3 cups beef broth

 - Reduce heat to low and cover.